simphotonics/generic_enum/generic_enum_example/README.md

 This package provides a complete example on how to define and build generic enumeration classes.
 As a starting point users could clone this repository, add their own generic enum classes to the folder `lib` and build the library.
+Build instructions are provided below.

 ## Boilerplate